189427/txtEdit/README.md

 # Text Editor

 An online texteditor that can be downloaded via PWA protocol.
-After 10+ hours of troubleshooting, I was finally able to get the app to deploy on heroku.
+After 10+ hours of troubleshooting and nearly 50 commits, I was finally able to get the app to deploy on heroku.